 Arrival in Moscow, with a transfer to the centrally located 4* Park Inn Hotel, just a short walk from Red Square and the Kremlin.

-Day 2 - Moscow: Full Day City Tour
+Day 2 - Moscow: City Tour with Kremlin and Cathedrals

 Day 3 - Free Day in Moscow